What might be causing my pet’s lameness?

 How does joint fluid analysis help?

 Joint fluid analysis can be very helpful in identifying the cause of lameness.
 At the laboratory, the amount of protein in the fluid is measured.
-The fluid is also examined microscopically by a veterinary pathologist to see how many cells are present, and to identify what types of cells are there.
+The fluid is also examined microscopically by a veterinary pathologist to see how many cells are present and to identify what types of cells are there.
 If the protein content of the joint fluid is higher than normal or there are too many cells in the fluid, then joint inflammation is likely present.
 The types of cells found may explain the cause of the inflammation.
-For example, high numbers of neutrophils (pus cells) suggest either bacterial infection of the joint or immune-mediated joint disease, and increased numbers of mononuclear cells (white blood cells seen in longstanding inflammation) are associated with degenerative joint disease.
+For example, high numbers of neutrophils (a type of white blood cell) suggest either bacterial infection of the joint or immune-mediated joint disease, and increased numbers of mononuclear cells (white blood cells seen in longstanding inflammation) are associated with degenerative joint disease.
 Occasionally, there may be evidence of damaged cartilage or previous bleeding in the joint; sometimes infectious organisms or tumor cells may be seen.

 What additional diagnostic tests might be done on joint fluid?